mathis2001/Burp-Suite-Cert-Ressources/EXAM1_Notes.md

 ![image](https://user-images.githubusercontent.com/40497633/233626048-0866c789-cc7c-4278-ae84-721bbfa8ef41.png)

-dots are blocked => first bypass to get cookie => alert(document['cookie']) cannot exfiltrate data as dots are needed for the burp collab domain so we have to use atob to use it as base64.
+dots are blocked => first bypass to get cookie => alert(document['cookie']) </br>

+Cannot exfiltrate data as dots are needed for the burp collab domain so we have to use atob to use it as base64.

 ![image](https://user-images.githubusercontent.com/40497633/233626299-da46ddec-1288-49fe-a557-3380039229c0.png)

 ![image](https://user-images.githubusercontent.com/40497633/233626763-d3d2cd7d-1359-4f72-8ba5-f295416ce4c0.png)